 Prolonged skin contact is unlikely to result in absorption of harmful amounts.
+The dermal LD50 has not been determined.

 Vapor concentrations are attainable which could be hazardous on single exposure.
 May cause respiratory irritation and central nervous system depression.
 Symptoms may include headache, dizziness and drowsiness, progressing to incoordination and unconsciousness.
 May cause nausea and vomiting.
-For the minor component(s): May cause pulmonary edema (fluid in the lungs.)
+Based on information for component(s): Excessive exposure may cause irritation to upper respiratory tract (nose and throat) and lungs.
+May cause pulmonary edema (fluid in the lungs.)
 Effects may be delayed.
 Decreased lung function has been associated with overexposure to isocyanates.
 This material contains mineral and/or inorganic fillers.
 There is essentially no potential for inhalation exposure to these fillers incidental to industrial handling due to the physical state.
+The LC50 has not been determined.